rhubarbwu/ENAS-Experiments/README.md

 # ENAS Experiments

 This codebase has been adapted to run experiments on improving/evaluating the robustness of the ENAS algorithm.
+Thanks to [Melody Guan](https://www.linkedin.com/in/melodyguan) for the [basis of work](https://github.com/melodyguan/enas).

 ## Requirements